Magdi Yacoub: Heart valve surgery

 In 1964, he was appointed rotating surgical senior registrar to the National Heart and Chest Hospitals, where he worked with cardiothoracic surgeon Donald Ross.
 Here, they worked on repairing heart valves in people with severe valvular heart disease and heart failure.
 Four of their cases, operated on between December 1965 and October 1967, were reported on in the British Medical Journal (1968) in an article titled "Too ill for cardiac surgery?".
 Three had severe aortic valve disease and one had rheumatic heart disease with multiple affected valves.
 All four had a poor prognosis with death expected within a few days and all four survived surgery.
 He carried out a number of Ross procedures, where the diseased aortic valve is replaced with the person's own pulmonary valve, particularly in growing children.
 It became a popular alternative to the surgical treatment of aortic valve disease in young adults and avoided the need for anticoagulation and repeated operations.
 Yacoub modified the operation by planning remodelling of the autograft root, the Ross-Yacoub procedure, performed in carefully selected people.
 At a time when cardiologists may have been reluctant to refer for surgery, Yacoub's search for operable people earned him the name "Magdi's midnight stars".

-Later, his application for a job at the Royal Brompton Hospital was turned down.
-In 1968, he moved to the United States and the following year he became Instructor and then Assistant Professor at the University of Chicago.
+Later, his application for a position at the Royal Brompton Hospital was rejected.
+In 1968, he moved to the United States, and the following year, he became an Instructor and then an Assistant Professor at the University of Chicago.

 Harefield Hospital

 In 1973, he became a consultant cardiothoracic surgeon at Harefield Hospital, West London, opened in 1921 as a TB sanatorium of single storey pavilions typical for such a hospital.
-He later recalled that "I was tempted to stay in Chicago, as I was interested in the research they were doing there, but I had already accepted the position at Harefield before going to the US, so I was honour bound to return".
+He later recalled, "I was tempted to stay in Chicago, as I was interested in the research they were doing there, but I had already accepted the position at Harefield before going to the US, so I was honour bound to return".
 At Harefield, he worked closely with Rosemary Radley-Smith, consultant in paediatric cardiology.

 As a visiting professor to the University of Nigeria, Nsukka, Yacoub, Fabian Udekwu, C. H Anyanwu, and others formed part of the team that performed the first open heart surgery in Nigeria in 1974.